code-423n4/2025-06-chainlink/README.md

 We are aware that server-side validation can be circumvented by users that interact directly with our smart contract system and consider it desirable behaviour.

-It is presently possible for a user to make a claim on behalf of another by reusing their Merkle proof when a normal claim is performed without being delegated.
+The user that triggers a normal claim operation is not validated in any capacity and may trigger a normal claim on behalf of any other user.
 We consider this acceptable behaviour as well.

 ### Design Document Correlation